fabienb/RSS2Post/README.md

 This is a light self-contained plugin presented as a snippet.
 I coded this to grab the content from my other feeds, but they are updated only a handful of times per week.
 As such this plugin has its limitations and is not intended for labour-intensive tasks.

 *   **Performance:** Fetching and processing multiple RSS feeds can be resource-intensive.
-Consider adding caching mechanisms or optimizing your code if you're dealing with many feeds or large feeds.
+Consider adding caching mechanisms or optimising your code if you're dealing with many feeds or large feeds.
 *   **Scheduling:** The `wp_schedule_event` is scheduled hourly, so it will iterate through all the feeds on each schedule run.
 If you have a very large number of feeds, this could become problematic.
 You might need to explore more advanced scheduling options (e.g., using a custom cron job) or stagger the feed imports.

 ## Contributing